-The Group upholds the principles of in fairness and honesty in business dealings.
+The Group upholds the principles of fairness and honesty in business dealings.
 Potential conflicts of interest that may increase the risk of bribery and bid-rigging will be constantly monitored.
 If there is any potential or actual conflict of interest perceived, employees are required to report to the management immediately.

-Training related to anti-corruption are rendered to employees and the management to boost their awareness on the prevention of bribery.
-During the Financial Year, our directors and employees were given anti-corruption training.
-The content of which includes the "Anti-Corruption Programme-A Guide for Listed Companies" published by the Independent Commission Against Corruption ("ICAC") of Hong Kong Special Administrative Region, the Malaysia Anti-Corruption Commission Act and the Corporate Liability under Malaysian Anti-Corruption Commission (MACC) Act 2009.
+The Group provides training related to anti-corruption to employees and the directors to boost their awareness of the prevention of bribery at least once per year.
+During the Financial Year, the Group has provided anti-corruption training and related training materials to directors and employees.
+The content including the "Anti-Corruption Programme - A Guide for Listed Companies" published by the Independent Commission Against Corruption ("ICAC") of Hong Kong Special Administrative Region, the Malaysia Anti-Corruption Commission Act and the Corporate Liability under Malaysian Anti-Corruption Commission (MACC) Act 2009, the Company Law of the PRC, Tendering and Bidding Law of the PRC, Criminal Law of the PRC and Anti-unfair Competition Law of the PRC.

-In addition, the Whistle-blowing Mechanism has been established to provide a confidential channel for employees to raise concerns about wrongdoings, fraudulent and unethical acts, and other malpractices at the earliest opportunity.
-A designated independent investigation team is responsible for dealing with reported issues and may escalate to relevant regulatory or enforcement authority whenever necessary.
+In addition, the Whistle-blowing Policy has been established to provide a confidential channel for employees to raise concerns about wrongdoings, fraudulent and unethical acts, and other malpractices at the earliest opportunity.
+The Group has assigned an independent investigation team to be responsible for dealing with reported issues and may escalate to relevant regulatory or enforcement authorities whenever necessary.
+Reports received will be handled in a fair and impartial way and the Group is committed to protecting the identity of whistleblowers and preventing retaliation against them.
+Related practices are reviewed regularly to ensure their effectiveness.